-When the temperature goes above 30°C, the urge to take a dip in the Seine or the canals of Paris can be pretty strong.
-Just look at the many wild swimmers we see diving every hot day from the high bridges of the Canal Saint-Martin!
+When temperatures soar above 30°C, the temptation to take a dip in the Seine or the canals of Paris can be quite strong.
+Just take a look at the many adventurous swimmers you see daily during heatwaves, diving from the bridges of the Canal Saint-Martin.
 But be careful: these waters are neither swimming pools nor beaches.
-Besides being strictly forbidden, swimming outside authorized zones can pose real dangers to safety, health… and your wallet!
-Let's take a look at the risks to avoid this summer.
+Besides being strictly forbidden, swimming outside of authorized areas poses real dangers to safety, health… and your wallet.
+Let’s take a look at the risks to avoid this summer.

-The capital's canals form a network of over 130 km, designed primarily for river navigation.
-Transporting goods, cruises, small leisure boats… the traffic is constant, and jumping in to cool off is like throwing yourself right into the middle of a busy aquatic roadway.
+The canals of the capital form a network of over 130 km, designed primarily for navigation.
+Transporting goods, cruises, leisure boats… the back-and-forth traffic is constant, and jumping in for a refreshing swim is like throwing yourself right into a busy water-based thoroughfare.

 Locks: very dangerous currents

-On the Saint-Martin Canal and the Saint-Denis Canal, opening the locks creates powerful currents that can pull a person under the water.
-These mechanisms can't be stopped quickly.
-Even when closed, a lock doesn’t guarantee safety, as water level regulations can still present risks.can generate sudden movements.
+On the Saint-Martin Canal and the Saint-Denis Canal, the opening of the locks creates powerful currents that can pull a person underwater.
+These mechanisms cannot be stopped quickly.
+Even when closed, a lock does not necessarily guarantee safety, as water level regulations can still pose risks.can generate sudden movements.

 See this post on Instagram

-Invisible from the shore, the underwater vegetation also poses a danger.
-Some plants can wrap around the body and prevent you from surfacing.
-Besides trapping swimmers, they make it harder for rescue teams to carry out their work in case of an emergency.
+Invisible from the shore, underwater vegetation also poses a danger.
+Some plants can wrap around your body and prevent you from coming back to the surface.
+Besides trapping swimmers, they make it harder for rescue teams to intervene.

-Even though it might seem tempting, jumping from a bridge or walkway is strictly prohibited.
-The canals are shallow (2 to 3 meters), and submerged objects may be lurking at the bottom.
-The impact can cause serious injuries, even fatal ones.
+Even though it might seem tempting, jumping from a bridge or walkway is strictly forbidden.
+The canals are shallow (2 to 3 meters), and submerged objects can be found at the bottom.
+The impact can lead to serious injuries, or even worse.

 See this post on Instagram

-Luckily, the city of Paris offers two supervised and secure swimming areas during the summer:
+Fortunately, the city of Paris offers two monitored and secure swimming areas during the summer :

 These spacesThey are supervised by lifeguards, with the water quality regularly monitored.